Best Prepper Foods To Stockpile For A Future Disaster

 What about dried or smoked meats for protein?

-Jerky, beef, chicken, or turkey will last a very long time.
+Jerky, beef, chicken, or turkey will last a very long time and are a source of protein.

 My personal favorite super survival food to make is pemmican.